lukasmartinelli/pgclimb/README.md

 - `psql` alternative for getting data out of PostgreSQL
 - Publish data sets
 - Create Excel reports from the database
-- Generate HTML repors
+- Generate HTML reports
+- Export XML data for further processing with XSLT
-- Transform data to JSON for graphing it JavaScript libraries
+- Transform data to JSON for graphing it with JavaScript libraries
 - Generate readonly JSON APIs

 ## Install